wilsonneto-dev/ai-tools-hub/README.md

 │   ├── text_to_speech.py # Text-to-speech conversion logic
 │   └── translations.py   # Translation handling
 ├── static/               # Static files (CSS, JS, audio files) │   └── audio/            # Generated audio files
 └── templates/            # HTML templates
     ├── base.html         # Base template
     ├── home.html         # Homepage
     └── text-to-speech.html # Text-to-speech interface
 ```

 ## Roadmap

-### Containerization
-- [ ] Create Docker image for easy deployment
-    - The use should be simplified to just running a docker container with the API key in env vars.

 ### New Text-to-Speech Features
-- [ ] Support for file uploads (PDF, DOCX, TXT)
+- [ ] Add support for file uploads (PDF, DOCX, TXT).
-- [ ] URL processing for article conversion
+- [ ] Enable URL processing for article conversion.

 ### Additional AI Tools
-- [ ] Image generation tool
+- [ ] Image generation tool.
-- [ ] Text summarization
+- [ ] Text summarization.

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Feel free to submit a Pull Request.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ## Acknowledgments

-- OpenAI for their powerful APIs
+- OpenAI for their powerful APIs.
-- Flask framework
+- Flask framework.
-- Bootstrap for the UI components
+- Bootstrap for the UI components.
-- All contributors and users of this project
+- All contributors and users of this project.

 ## Support

 If you encounter any issues or have questions, please file an issue on the GitHub repository.